nepixl/raid-pokemon-bot/README.md

 Additionally the raid command checks for existing raids, so sending the same command multiple times to the bot will result in an update of the pokemon raid boss and gym team and won't create duplicate raids.

-Parameters: Pokemon raid boss, latitude, longitude, raid duration in minutes, gym team, gym name, district or street, district or street, raid pre-hatch egg countdown in minutes (optional)
+Parameters: Pokemon raid boss id, latitude, longitude, raid duration in minutes, gym team, gym name, district or street, district or street, raid pre-hatch egg countdown in minutes (optional)

-Example input: `/raid Entei,52.514545,13.350095,60,Mystic,Siegessäule,Großer Stern,10557 Berlin,30`
+Example input: `/raid 244,52.514545,13.350095,60,Mystic,Siegessäule,Großer Stern,10557 Berlin,30`

 #### Command: /pokemon